DannyGilligan/chocelegance-resubmission/README.md

 <tr>
 <td>
-Stripe webhooks have been implemented for the site, allowing transactions to be captured even if the user's connection to the site if affected during the checkout process.
+Stripe webhooks have been implemented for the site, allowing transactions to be captured and completed even if the user's connection to the site is affected during the checkout process.
 <br><br>

 </td>